-Heathrow International Airport (LHR) is the busiest airport in Europe, greeting over 73 million passengers per year.
-It won’t win any architectural awards, but is well used by over 90 airlines flying to 170 destinations worldwide.
+Heathrow International Airport (LHR) is the busiest airport in Europe, greeting 75 million passengers per year.
+It won’t win architectural awards, but is well used by over 90 airlines flying to 170 destinations worldwide.
 The airport is the primary hub of British Airways, and a base for Virgin Atlantic.
 Given its international hub status, the world’s largest commercial plane, Airbus A380, is often seen on runways.
 Heathrow has four passenger terminals (numbered 2 to 5).
 ATMs are available before and after security control in every terminal.
-For extra relaxation, book into one of the airport lounges to enjoy complimentary drinks, snacks, newspapers and magazines.
+For relaxation, book into one of the airport lounges to enjoy complimentary drinks, snacks, newspapers and magazines.
 Of course, the airport has any number of bars and grills to relax before your flight.
 Connecting the terminals is an APM traveling the 1.3-mile distance.
 Central London is 12 miles and 15 minutes away by Heathrow Express trains to Paddington Station.
 You can also catch National Express Coach to Victoria Station.
 HEATHROW INTERNATIONAL AIRPORT MAP

 Check the luggage policy for your airline and confirm your flight 24 hours in advance.
 Make a copy of your passport/flight itinerary/hotel reservations and leave it with someone at home.
 Pack headache and other medicines in your hand luggage.
 There is free WiFi through the airport.
 Taxis and shuttle buses await you at the Arrivals roadway.

 Gatwick International Airport is primarily used for regional flights.
 Its particularly useful on flights to Ireland.
 London has the Underground (Metro system) or commuter rail service to each of its 5 airports.